alvinliju/pastebin-threatintel-monitor/readme.md

 A simple python program monitors patebin for DataLeaks.

 Approach:
--> scrape pastebin archive page ✅
+-  scrape pastebin archive page ✅
+-  find all hrefs => which inturn gets us post id's ✅
+-  make a forloop and traverse through all the hrefs ✅
+-  skip the first 3 a tags coz they are basically nav links and skipped when i see an empty href because after that its just footer links.. ✅
--> find all hrefs => which inturn gets us post id's ✅ -> now we need to scrape individual posts for and get the data
+-  now we need to scrape individual posts or and get the data